Archive product

 SKU: THANDSON- 9780500239667

-See other products from category Collectible books and albums about art or from manufacturer Thames and Hudson
+See other products from category Books as a gift for a man or from manufacturer Thames and Hudson

 Description

 What value can text have in the realm of visual art?
 How does such text differ from poetry?
 Can poetry itself be visual art, or does the text in this context belong to the world of tricks and slogans?
-Looking at works by a wide range of artists, including Bruce Nauman, Julien Breton, Jeremy Deller, Tracey Emin, Jenny Holzer, Shirin Neshat, and many others, The Word is Art examines each of these questions, especially in competition with the digital age, where words have become more important than ever.
+Looking at works by a wide range of artists, including Bruce Nauman, Julien Breton, Jeremy Deller, Tracey Emin, Jenny Holzer, Shirin Neshat, and many others, The Word is Art examines each of these questions, competing primarily with the digital age, where words have become more important than ever.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to the broad public.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
 To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

 History of the Thames & Hudson brand